 CASE SUMMARY

-On November 30, 2021, a coalition of civil rights groups and Ohio voters led by the League of Women Voters of Ohio filed a lawsuit with the Ohio Supreme Court challenging the state's enacted congressional redistricting plan as violating the Ohio Constitution.
-Specifically, plaintiffs alleged the congressional plan was a partisan gerrymander that unduly favored the Republican Party and its candidates in violation of Article XIX, Section 1(C)(3)(a), which broadly prohibits any plan from "unduly favor[ing] or disfavor[ing] a political party or its incumbents."
-Additionally, plaintiffs asserted the plan also excessively and unnecessarily splitted counties and political subdivisions in violation of Article XIX, Section 1(C)(3)(b).
-They sought a judicial declaration that the enacted congressional plan violated Article XIX of the Ohio Constitution, an injunction barring the defendants from using the plan in any future elections, and a court order requiring the Ohio Redistricting Commission to adopt a new congressional plan or, at minimum, to amend the enacted plan to correct the alleged violations.
+On November 30, 2021, a coalition of civil rights organizations and Ohio voters filed a petition with the Ohio Supreme Court challenging the state’s enacted congressional redistricting plan as violating the Ohio Constitution.
+Plaintiffs alleged the plan was a pro-Republican partisan gerrymander in violation of Article XIX, § 1(C)(3)(a), which prohibits the General Assembly from passing a plan that “unduly favors or disfavors a political party or its incumbents,” and unduly and excessively divided political subdivisions in violation of Article XIX, § 1(C)(3)(b).
+They sought a judicial declaration the enacted plan was unconstitutional, an injunction barring the plan from use in future elections, and for the court to take all necessary steps to remedy the violations, including the adoption of a new plan and delaying the 2022 elections and related deadlines.

 Related Case: Adams v.
 DeWine